 To further refine the OT distance, we reformulate the problem to find an optimal transport plan \( T \):

-In this equation, the cost matrix \( C \) captures the pairwise distances between feature vectors from \( \mu \) and \( \nu \).
-The regularization term \( \lambda \) ensures that the transport plan \( T \) remains smooth and avoids overly concentrated mass transfers, which could destabilize the model.
-By iteratively optimizing \( T^{\lambda} \), DLFD effectively separates the retained data distribution from the forgotten data, thereby mitigating the risk of correlation collapse.
+In this equation, the cost matrix \( C \) captures pairwise distances between feature vectors from \( \mu \) and \( \nu \).
+The regularization term \( \lambda \) keeps the transport plan \( T \) smooth, preventing overly concentrated mass transfers that could destabilize the model.
+Iteratively optimizing \( T^{\lambda} \) effectively separates the retain and forget data distributions, mitigating the risk of correlation collapse.